cloudstake/mdbook_validatortoolbox/src/full-manual/pre-installation-information/new-validator-steps/shard-choice.md

 ---
-description: How to stop worrying and pick a shard
+## How to stop worrying and pick a shard
 ---

 # Shard Choice